 Cybersecurity in the Age of Generative AI: A Practical Guide for IT Professionals

-Generative AI refers to systems that can create content, whether text, images, video, or code, based on input data.
-Popular models such as OpenAI's GPT and Google's Bard have made headlines for their ability to produce human-like outputs, but these models can also be weaponized for malicious purposes.
-Cybercriminals are increasingly leveraging AI to scale attacks, evade detection, and exploit vulnerabilities.
+Generative AI encompasses systems capable of creating content—ranging from text and images to video and code—based on input data.
+Prominent models like OpenAI's GPT series and Google's Bard have garnered attention for their human-like outputs.
+While these models facilitate numerous beneficial applications, they also present potential avenues for malicious exploitation.
+Cybercriminals are increasingly harnessing AI to scale attacks, evade detection, and exploit system vulnerabilities.

 Key Cybersecurity Challenges Posed by Generative AI